MBM Glossaries: Category Management Definition

 The different available products for sale and how they are displayed as a way to spark interest and draw customers into buying.

-A means of observing and evaluating consumer experience, the quality of service, products, or other industry practices by having an individual pose as a shopper.
+A means of observing and evaluating consumer experience by having an individual pose as a shopper.
+Consequently, this will examine the quality of service, products, or other industry practices.

 Focusing on a single market segment.

 A product’s risk of becoming obsolete or impossible to sell.
-Perishables such as fruits and vegetables as well as technology that can easily be outdated have an obsolescence risk that category management aims to minimise.
+This includes, time-sensitive perishables such as fruit and vegetables as well as technology.
+Furthermore, those that can easily become out of date have an obsolescence risk.
+Something that category management aims to minimise.

-Mobile version of the stores that can be set up in event grounds, parks or other spaces that can attract attention.
-Pop-Up Stores are meant to be portable and used for short-term periods.
+Mobile version of stores.
+Often set up in event grounds, parks or other spaces that can attract attention.
+For instance, Pop-Up Stores which are portable and used for a limited time.

 When one is uncertain of the absolute worth of an opportunity in Category Management i.e how a promotion or a new strategy will perform, the PRO tool is utilised.
 It stands for Pessimistic, Realistic, and Optimistic values.
-These ways of estimation allow users to share educated estimates and enable them to define what steps are needed to be done to have a better chance of achieving set estimates.
+These ways of estimation allow users to share estimates.
+Moreover, it allows them to define further steps to have a better chance of achieving set estimates.

 When items from luxury lifestyle brands and high-end retailers implement high prices to exude exclusivity and status.

-Financial returns or earnings after amount spent is deducted.
+Financial returns or earnings after deduction of the amount spent.

 Ready to Eat (RTE)